Coronavirus Frequently Asked Questions

 Will face coverings be required?

-Effective August 2, 2021, Visitors to campus, Students, Faculty and Staff will be required to wear face coverings indoors on campus whether they are vaccinated or not.
+Yes.
+Visitors to campus, students, faculty and staff will be required to wear face coverings indoors on campus whether they are vaccinated or not.
 The face covering policy is available here.
 Students are asked to have multiple masks so that they may sanitize used masks.
 CMU follows CDC guidelines for the wearing of masks.

-Masks continue to be required in all indoor classroom and lab settings.
+Masks continue to be required indoors on campus.

 CMU will continue to monitor the COVID-19 pandemic infection rates, Federal and OSHA mandates and adjust the mask and testing policy as needed.